Murder on the Mississippi

-Murder on the Mississippi, fully titled as Murder on the Mississippi: The Adventures of Sir Charles Foxworth, is a 1986 detective adventure game developed and published by Activision for the Commodore 64, Commodore 128 and the Apple II computers, and licensed by Jaleco exclusively in Japan for the Famicom and MSX2 as Mississippi Satsujin Jiken (ミシシッピー殺人事件, lit.
+Murder on the Mississippi: The Adventures of Sir Charles Foxworth is a 1986 adventure game developed and published by Activision for Commodore 64, Commodore 128, and Apple II personal computers, and licensed by Jaleco exclusively in Japan for the Famicom and MSX2 as Mississippi Satsujin Jiken (ミシシッピー殺人事件, lit.
 "Mississippi Murder Case").
 It is an adventure game in which the player must solve a murder mystery on the luxury ship "Delta Princess".
 The story is based loosely on the Agatha Christie novel Death on the Nile.

-The game is particularly notable in Japan for being known as a kusoge (i.e. a terrible game).
+The Famicom game is known as a kusoge (i.e. a terrible game). in Japan.

 Plot

 While heading to New Orleans from St. Louis on the ship "Delta Princess", detective Sir Charles and Watson are caught up in the midst of a murder case by chance, that they must solve.